Let’s pretend for a moment that you are a giraffe.

 For example, while bouncing around the savanna in your Jeep, you might think, “This safari has been a lot of fun.
 It would be cool to work as a park ranger and see giraffes every day.
 Speaking of work, is it time for a career change?
 Am I really doing the work I was meant to do?
 Should I change jobs?”

 Unfortunately, living in a Delayed Return Environment tends to lead to chronic stress and anxiety for humans.
 Why?
 Because your brain wasn't designed to solve the problems of a Delayed Return Environment.

 The Evolution of the Human Brain

-The earliest remains of modern humans—known as Homo sapiens sapiens—are approximately 200,000 years old.
-These were the first humans to have a brain relatively similar to yours.
-In particular, the neocortex—the newest part of the brain and the part responsible for higher functions like language—was roughly the same size 200,000 years ago as today.3 You are walking around with the same hardware as your Paleolithic ancestors.
+The earliest remains of modern humans, known as Homo sapiens sapiens, are approximately two hundred thousand years old.2 These were the first humans to have a brain relatively similar to ours.
+In particular, the neocortex—the newest part of the brain and the region responsible for higher functions like language—was roughly the same size two hundred thousand years ago as today.3 You are walking around with the same hardware as your Paleolithic ancestors.